Green NAU

 Areas of special focus include:

-• NAU campus sustainability (examples: climate change, transportation, energy, water and landscape systems, recycling or waste, and campus food systems)
+• NAU campus sustainability (examples: Carbon Neutrality, atmospheric warming, transportation, energy, water and landscape systems, recycling or waste, and campus food systems)

 • Local community-based sustainability projects